-This Advanced Level 3 qualification is designed for learners aged 16 years or over who have already achieved GCSE grade 4 [C] in both English and maths and want to continue to study Performing Arts through applied learning to progress to Higher Education or professional vocational training.
+This Advanced Level 3 qualification is designed for students aged 16 years or over who have already achieved GCSE grade 4 [C] in both English and Maths and want to continue to study Performing Arts through applied learning to progress to higher education or professional vocational training.

-The Advanced Performing Arts: Creative Dance Pathway has been specifically designed for students wishing to study a single creative subject plus work experience, tutorial and personal and professional development.
+The Advanced Performing Arts: Creative Dance and Acting Pathways have been specifically designed for students wishing to study a single creative subject plus work experience, tutorial and personal and professional development.

 The Dance pathway will prepare you for the demands and exhilaration of showcasing live dance performance.
-You will focus on building a strong foundation in dance techniques and gaining a real insight into the realities of life as a dancer.
-You will also have the opportunity to develop choreography skills and immerse yourself in professional dance works in order to understand how they are structured.
-This qualification is suitable for learners;
+You will focus on building a strong foundation in dance techniques and gaining an insight into the realities of life as a dancer.

-The qualification is not just about being able to perform on stage; it will provide learners with the skills, knowledge and understanding to progress into Higher Education or professional vocational training on a Performing Arts programme or specialist performance degree.
+The qualification is not just about being able to perform on stage.
+It will provide students with the skills, knowledge and understanding to progress into higher education or professional vocational training on a Performing Arts programme or specialist performance degree.
 You will also develop transferable skills such as planning, communication and adaptability.

-The Applied General in Performing Arts: Dance is designed to be the substantial part of a study programme, but could be taken alongside other qualifications, including vocational qualifications like Business or A levels.
+The Applied General in Performing Arts is designed to be the substantial part of a study programme, but could be taken alongside other qualifications, including vocational qualifications like Business or A-levels.

-On the Advanced Performing Arts Dance pathway, you will develop a foundation of core knowledge, skills and understanding that the performing arts sector requires and develop further skills by completing a range of specialist units.
+On the Advanced Performing Arts Pathway, you will develop a foundation of the core knowledge, skills and understanding that the performing arts sector requires and develop further skills by completing a range of specialist units.
 You will study the following mandatory units:

-To achieve this qualification, you must complete between 6 and 7 units consisting of;
+To achieve this qualification, you must complete between six and seven units consisting of:

 Qualifications are graded using a Pass, Merit, Distinction, Distinction* (and Unclassified) structure.